hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_codecs.md

 I've chatted about XML with Oldes a bit and he told me about XML library required for one project.
 That library is cca 2MB.

 [23:29:17](#qMod3LrX3_LMIa9aSosx7K_JTsi3ey5NG02VuD5AlSY) <rebolek (Boleslav B≈ôezovsk√Ω)>:
-My codec is 17kb with all the variants, so we have a lot of space for experiments Ì†ΩÌ∏â
+My codec is 17kb with all the variants, so we have a lot of space for experiments üòâ

 ## 17-Dec-2021